honetools/formats/Service API.md

 ### Get manifest

-    GET /v1/apps/ZOyIygCyaOW6GjVnihtTFtIS9PNmskdyMlNKiuyjfzw%3D/manifest
+    GET /v1/apps/53551a31e9cb4e000027f3f8/manifest

 #### Response

  * `404 Not Found.` This document was not found.
+ * `304 Not Modified.` An ETag was included in the request, and the manifest on the server has the same ETag, i.e the client already has the current version.
  * `200 OK.` Everything is fine with the manifest.
 The document body contains the manifest content in YAML format, verbatim as it was previously uploaded.
 The content type is application/x-yaml.

 ### Put manifest

-    PUT /v1/apps/ZOyIygCyaOW6GjVnihtTFtIS9PNmskdyMlNKiuyjfzw%3D/manifest
+    PUT /v1/apps/53551a31e9cb4e000027f3f8/manifest
     Content-type: application/x-yaml

 #### Response

  * `200 OK.` All good, current version of the manifest was put.
 Additionally, the body contains the resources that the server is missing, similarly as missing_resources response.
 Response content type is application/x-yaml.
+The header also contains ETag for the manifest.
  * `400 Bad Request.` The document was possibly malformed.
 The JSON error body contains more information.
 Response content type is application/json.